A Hitchhiker's Guide to Understanding Performances of Two-Class Classifiers: Related Work

 \section{Related Work}

-In general terms, Japkowicz and Shah~\cite{Japkowicz2011Evaluating} decompose performance evaluation and analysis into four parts: (1) the analysis of performance measures, (2) the estimation of errors, (3) the study of statistical testing, and (4) understanding of the experimental power of datasets.
-In machine learning, the importance of these parts is related to the application.
-For example, when datasets are too small, the amount of uncertainty in the measured performances should be scrutinized with tools that examine their statistical significance~\cite{Demsar2006Statistical}.
-However, statistical significance is less of an issue in the field of computer vision, as it commonly disposes of enough samples to evaluate a classifier.
 For the analysis of performance measures, which is the focus of our guide, two strategies have emerged.

-The first strategy consists in providing a series of performance scores that highlight the benefits and trade-offs in designing a classifier.
-Tharwat~\cite{Tharwat2018Classification} analyzed a series of scores for classification tasks that can be used alone or in combination.
-Hereafter, we discuss some of these scores.
+The first strategy consists in providing a series of performance scores that highlight the benefits and trade-offs in designing a classifier. \citet{Tharwat2021Classification} analyzed a series of scores for classification tasks that can be used alone or in combination.
 For example, the weighted harmonic mean between the recall $\scoreTPR$ and the precision $\scorePPV$, denoted by $\scoreFBeta$, or simply by $\scoreFBeta[1]$ when weights are equal, is advocated by many authors.
 A score similar to $\scoreFBeta[1]$ is Jaccard's coefficient.
 Yet, it is known that Jaccard's coefficient and the $\scoreFBeta[1]$ score lead to the same ranking of classifiers, although Jaccard is probabilistic, unlike $\scoreFBeta[1]$~\cite{Flach2003TheGeometry,Powers2011Evaluation}.
-The unweighted arithmetic mean of $\scoreTPR$ and $\scoreTNR$ is the balanced accuracy.
-It is considered as the most suitable score for evaluating imbalanced problems, thanks to its independence regarding the priors~\cite{Barandela2003Strategies, Brodersen2010TheBalanced, Guo2008OnTheClass, Lemnaru2012Imbalanced}.
 However, the problem with the first strategy is that even though we can use some scores for analyzing the performances of classifiers and ranking them, it is not clear which ones to use.